Breazile/MandoPuter/README.md

 Make sure you let the copy finish before you remove the USB cable or reset the board, or your system could be corrupted.
 It could take up to 90 seconds or more on some systems.
 If that happens, please read the [troubleshooting page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/troubleshooting)

+### 4. Make selections in the code to match your setup

+The file called code.py on your CIRCUITPY drive is the main program.
+You can edit it with just a text editor, or you can download a nice program called Mu that makes it easy for you.
+You can find information about Mu [here](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor).
+You'll be commenting some lines out, and uncommenting others.
+A comment is a line that starts with a # character.

+You'll need to make selections for:

+- Board type (Feather or ItsyBitsy)
+- Text color - red or white
+- Display type
+- Text orientation
+- What characters you want to display, and the delay between them

+More details on each item coming soon.
+For now, take a read through code.py.

+## Want to know more?

+Check out this [getting started guide](https://learn.adafruit.com/welcome-to-circuitpython/overview) on CircuitPython.
+There's also a [CircuitPython essentials guide](https://learn.adafruit.com/circuitpython-essentials/circuitpython-essentials) that good to read through.

 You should be ready to go.
-The system should run once the copy is done, and you should see the font look like this:
+The system should run once the file is saved, and you should see the font look like this:

 ![Image](MandoPuter.jpg)